Jump Around: Reception

-In the United States, "Jump Around" peaked at number three on the Billboard Hot 100, while reaching number five on the Billboard Hot Rap Songs chart and number 17 on the Billboard Dance Club Songs chart.
+In the United States, "Jump Around" peaked at number three on both the Billboard Hot 100 and Cash Box Top 100, while reaching number five on the Billboard Hot Rap Songs chart and number 17 on the Billboard Dance Club Songs chart.
 In Canada, the single hit number seven on the RPM Dance/Urban chart and number 45 on the RPM Top Singles chart.
 In Europe, it entered the top 10 in Ireland, the Netherlands and the United Kingdom.
 In the latter, "Jump Around" peaked at number eight in its second run on the UK Singles Chart, on May 23, 1993.
-Additionally, it was a top 30 hit in Belgium and Sweden, as well as on the Eurochart Hot 100, where it peaked at number 30 in June 1993.
-In Oceania, the single peaked at number 15 in Australia and number 31 in New Zealand.
+Additionally, it was a top-30 hit in Belgium and Sweden, as well as on the Eurochart Hot 100, where it peaked at number 30 in June 1993.
+In Oceania, the single peaked at numbers 15 and 31 in Australia and New Zealand, respectively.
+In West Asia, it became a top-30 hit in Israel, peaking at number 24 on 3 November 1992.
 "Jump Around" earned a gold record in Australia and double platinum in the UK, with a sale of 35,000 and 1,200,000 singles, respectively.
 In the US, it earned a platinum record, when 1 million units were sold there.

 J. D. Considine for Schenectady, New York's The Daily Gazette described the song as "springy" and Scott Sterling from The Michigan Daily called it the "most happening track" on the House of Pain album.
 Bill Wyman from Entertainment Weekly said, "It's a charging dance number based on a sampled snatch of bagpipe."
 Another EW editor, Leah Greenblatt, wrote that "the first and only members of hip-hop's Irish-American Thug Life Hall of Fame earned their spot in that (imaginary) pantheon with this killer blast of rapid-fire rap bravado."
 Brian A. Samson from the Gavin Report commented that "this uptempo single provides listeners with what H.O.P. calls "fine malt lyrics."
 Laced with squeaky buzzes that sounds like of a clarinet played by a novice, the beats should provide for some head-noddin' action."